-As a Carnegie Classified Community Engaged Institution we have institution-wide adopted the Carnegie definition of community engagement:
+As a Carnegie Classified Community Engaged Institution, North Shore Community College has adopted the Carnegie definition of community engagement institution-wide.

 Community Engagement is the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.

-NSCC received the Carnegie Classification in 2010.
-Reclassification is currently in progress for 2020.
+NSCC received the Carnegie Classification in 2010 and was recently reclassified in 2020.

 President's Higher Education community Service Honor Roll